 - Before you leave, you can mix the cold ingredients and keep them in a container until you’re ready to cook while camping.

-- Keep the mixture in a tin foil container that you’ve created, being careful to make it two layers.
-Cook this over the fire embers until it heats through, and the cheese melts.
+- Keep the mixture in a tin foil container you’ve created, making it two layers.
+Cook over the fire embers until it heats through, and the cheese melts.

 - In the meantime, grill or cook each piece of bread over the fire so it’s toasted, and then you can use these to dip into the spinach dip you prepared separately.

 This is the perfect dessert for chocolate lovers.